syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Macros.md

 string[] products = { "DocIO", "PDF", "XlsIO" };

-// Add new Tables to the data set.
+// Adds new Tables to the data set.

 DataRow row;

 DataTable table = new DataTable();

-// Add fields to the Products table.
+// Adds fields to the Products table.

 table.TableName = "Products";